 DISCLAIMER: From what I gather, atheists and skeptics have told me “Well, I never bring up the arguments to theists that are mentioned in this post.
 Thus, no atheist or skeptic that I know would bring up these objections.”
-My response: This is based on my experience from the last 12 years of doing apologetics on a major college campus.
+My response: This is based on my experience from the last several years of doing apologetics on a major college campus.
 So whether you don’t accept it has nothing to do with my own personal testimony from what I have seen.

 In 2004, I started going to the Ohio State University and engaging students for the truth claims of Christianity.
 I did hundreds of surveys with students and certainly begin to see some of the objections people had to the Christian faith.
 Around 2006 I moved away from the survey approach and started using a variety of approaches to reach out to the students here.
 Anyway, it was 2009 when myself along with some OSU students planted a Ratio Christi chapter on the campus.
 This was done out of the necessity for a stronger apologetics presence on the campus.
 Since we planted the chapter we have had some very well-known speakers come such as William Lane Craig, Frank Turek, Bart Ehrman and Michael Brown, Paul Nelson, Michael Licona and James Warner Wallace.
 We have also had some student debates with the skeptic group on the campus.
 Keep in mind that Ohio State is a very large campus (60,000) students.
 Therefore, I do not mean to stereotype anyone or act like I speak as an authority for the entire campus.
 There are plenty of other campus ministries and people who might share different experiences that they have seen on the campus.

 Sure, skepticism has always been an issue on college campuses.
 But what kind of skepticism do I see?
 All kinds of skepticism!
 But as you will see in the objections below, I also see alot of pragmatism and some post-modernism, mysticism, etc. I will also provide some resources to the objections I have heard over the last several years.